dmurooka/dmurooka/README.md

 ### Software Engineer & Data Scientist
 *2022 - Present*
 - Design, implement, and manage digital products for business use.
-Started with a monolithic architecture and is currently transitioning to a muti-tenant, microservices-based design as the application grew
+Started with a monolithic architecture and is currently transitioning to a multi-tenant, microservices-based design as the application has grown
 - Architect and develop data mining projects

 ### Founder - Summer World Ballet Agency